ophub/amlogic-s9xxx-armbian/README.md

 `armbian-install -m yes`

-### Update the Armbian Kernel
+### Updating the Armbian Kernel

-You won't be able to use all of your hardware properly unless you are running the correct kernel and .dtb, Armbian cannot detect these for you.
-In most cases, you are recommended to run the latest kernel version available for your TV box but some features of some devices will only work on specific kernels.
+You won't be able to use all of your hardware properly unless you are running the correct kernel and using the right .dtb.
+Unfortuntely Armbian cannot auto-detect these for you.
+In most cases, you are recommended to run the latest kernel version available for your TV box but some features on some devices will only work on specific kernels.
 For example, 4K HDMI output only works on the X96 Max+ 2T when running a 5.10 series kernel, 4K output doesn't currently work under the 5.15.x or 6.x kernels for that specific model.

 Login in to Armbian and run: